-Is difficulty of purchasing health insurance as an individual or small business a major barrier to entrepreneurship in the United States?
-I answer this question by taking advantage of the natural experiment provided by the Affordable Care Act’s dependent coverage mandate, which allowed many 19-25 year olds to acquire health insurance independently of their employment.
-This mandate provides a means to estimate the number of potential entrepreneurs discouraged by the current system of employer-based health insurance.
-A difference-in-difference strategy finds that the dependent coverage mandate led to a 13-24% increase in self-employment among the treated group.
-The effect is found to be larger for women and for unincorporated businesses.
-An instrumental variables strategy finds that those actually receiving health insurance coverage as dependents were much more likely to start businesses.
+Is the difficulty of purchasing health insurance as an individual or small business a major barrier to entrepreneurship in the United States?
+I answer this question by taking advantage of the natural experiment provided by the Affordable Care Act’s dependent coverage mandate, which allowed many 19-25 year-olds to acquire health insurance independently of their employment.
+Using a difference-in-difference strategy, I find that the dependent coverage mandate did not increase self-employment among young adults overall, but increased self-employment among disabled young adults by 19-23%.

-Keywords: Health Insurance, Entrepreneurship, Affordable Care Act, Dependent Coverage Mandate
+Keywords: Health Insurance, Self-Employment, Entrepreneurship Lock, Affordable Care Act, Dependent Coverage Mandate

 JEL Classification: L26, J20, I13, I18, M13